PathOnAI/awesome-ai-agents/0723_SPC_multiagent/README.md

   - **Recommendation**: As of 07/2024, it's not recommended to onboard this framework.

 ## Single-agent Reimplementation of Multi-agent examples
+* examples
-* coding
+  * coding and debugging
+    * define five tools
+      * write to file tool
+      * python code execution tool
   * research and plot
     * define three tools:
       * tavily search tool
       * write to file tool
       * python code execution tool
+* my conclusion
+  * For most multi-agent collaboration tasks, where each agent has a different set of tools, we can reimplement them with function calling by passing the tools to one agent.
+  * However, if the task is very complicated and requires multiple tools to be passed to the LLM, it will take too many prompt tokens.
+From an efficiency and cost perspective, passing all tools to one agent is not ideal.

 ## Multi-agent Framework
 - One main agent with hierarchical agent management, sub-agent in charge of a specific task.